 Before a new pharmaceutical, pesticide, or chemical such as a food additive, is made available to the public, the U.S. Food & Drug Administration requires that it be rigorously tested on animals.
 Beagles are poisoned with experimental substances – either via force-feeding, injection, or skin application – to measure toxicity.

 This is news you are not likely to hear from the food and drug industries – it would undoubtedly not sit well with the millions of dog-loving Americans who use their products.

 Biomedical laboratories also use beagles for cardiovascular and pulmonary studies, cancer research, and testing prosthetic devices, to name a few.
 Some veterinary and medical schools continue to use them even though feasible alternatives exist.

 Compounding this is the fact that very few beagles make it out alive from these situations.
-This is where these awesome beagle rescue groups comes in.
+This is where these awesome beagle rescue groups come in.

 Of these amazing organizations is the Beagle Freedom Project.
 This small, nonprofit group, consisting of animal activists – including a scientific adviser and an animal rights attorney – are working to enact state laws to ensure dogs used in taxpayer-funded research facilities are given to nonprofit rescue organizations rather than being killed.